Southern Lyon County USD 252

 Southern Lyon County USD 252 is a public unified school district headquartered in Hartford, Kansas, United States.
 The district includes the communities of Hartford, Neosho Rapids, Olpe, and nearby rural areas.
-Michael Argabright is currently the superintendent of the district.
+Ryan Muhlig is the current superintendent.

 History

 In 1965, Hartford, Neosho Rapids, and Olpe consolidated to form Southern Lyon County USD 252.

 On March 14, 2011, the Southern Lyon County Board of Education approved One-to-One Technology initiatives, allowing the district to improve technology.
 Apple products were brought in, giving teachers a MacBook Pro laptop and an iPad 2.
 Students, K thru 6, were given iPad 2's, being kept in the schools, on carts.
 Junior high school students were given MacBook Air laptops to stay at school for day use only, where as high school students were given MacBook Air laptops to take home.